lrspeiser/sigmagravity/README.md

 - Lorentz invariance of the non-minimal matter coupling needs formal verification (see §2.2)
 - Non-minimal matter couplings produce fifth forces (~few percent in galaxies) that require field-theoretic treatment
 - Energy-momentum conservation is violated ($\nabla_\mu T^{\mu\nu} \neq 0$); implications need full analysis
-- Mode counting derivations (A = √3, A = π√2) provide geometric intuition but are not rigorous derivations from TEGR (which has only 2 physical DOF)
+- Mode counting (A = √3 for galaxies) provides geometric intuition but is not a rigorous derivation from TEGR (which has only 2 physical DOF)
 - The $h(g_N)$ function's "geometric mean" ansatz is phenomenologically successful but not uniquely derived

 **Cosmological:**